Membership Transfers & Status Changes

 Payment of fees can be made online by Visa or Mastercard.
 Cheque or electronic fund transfer (EFT) payments are also accepted.

-Please note: due to COVID-19, we are working remotely and may not be able to check our mail on a daily basis.
+Please note: we are working on a hybrid schedule and may not be able to check our mail on a daily basis.

 Once when the signed form and payments are received, we will forward your application to the PIBC Board to be officially confirmed.
 If you have any questions, please contact us at email@example.com.